-During the three months ended March 31, 2018, general and administrative expenses include management fees (which our Manager is waiving during the first year of the management agreement), costs of operating as a public company and an allocation of expenses to us from our Manager (which our Manager is waiving during the first year of the management agreement).
-Although we pay no management fee or expense reimbursements to our Manager through June 30, 2018, GAAP requires us to record expenses and a non-cash capital contribution from iStar despite iStar not receiving any compensation or reimbursement for its services.
-During the three months ended March 31, 2017, general and administrative expenses primarily includes an allocation of expenses to us from iStar and costs incurred in connection with entering into a derivative transaction.
-General and administrative expenses were allocated to us for certain iStar corporate functions, including executive oversight, treasury, finance, human resources, tax compliance and planning, internal audit, financial reporting, information technology and investor relations.
+For the six months ended June 30, 2017, general and administrative expenses were allocated to us for certain iStar corporate functions, including executive oversight, treasury, finance, human resources, tax compliance and planning, internal audit, financial reporting, information technology and investor relations.
 General and administrative expenses, including stock based compensation, were allocated to us based on a pro rata allocation of costs from iStar's net lease and corporate business segments based on our average net assets.
-The following table presents our general and administrative expenses for the three months ended March 31, 2018 and 2017 (\$ in thousands):
+The following table presents our general and administrative expenses for the six months ended June 30, 2018 and 2017 (\$ in thousands):

-For the Three Months Ended March 31,
+For the Six Months Ended June 30,

-2018 2017
+2018 2017 (1)

 Non-cash expenses

-Allocation from iStar \$ \$ 707
+Allocation from iStar \$ \$ 1,053

-Stock-based compensation (1) 215
+Stock-based compensation 765 766

-Management fees (2) 897
+Management fees (2) 1,804 154

-Expense reimbursements to the Manager (2) 411
+Expense reimbursements to the Manager (2) 777 20

-Subtotal - non-cash expenses 1,308 ' 922
+Total - non-cash expenses 3,346 1,993

 Cash expenses

-Public company and other costs 724 90
+Public company and other costs 1,978 299

-Subtotal - cash expenses 724 90
+Total - cash expenses 1,978 299

-Total general and administrative expenses \$ 2,032 \$ 1,012
+Total general and administrative expenses \$ 5,324 \$ 2,292